-(a) The official starting time for all games is 6:30 pm of the scheduled night.
-(Starting time at the Con Edison community site is determined by David Diamond and the TD.)
-The scheduled night may be rescheduled to a later night only in dire emergency as determined by CCLNY officers and approved by more than one-half of the team captains. (b) If one or both players for a board are absent at the starting time, the clock shall show time from the starting time.
+(a) The official starting time for all games is 7 pm of the scheduled night.
+(Currently determined by our contract with the Y on E. 14th Street near 1st Avenue.).
+The scheduled night may be rescheduled to a later night only in dire emergency as determined by CCLNY officers and approved by more than one-half of the team captains.

+(b) If one or both players for a board are absent at the starting time, the clock shall show time from the starting time.
 Time elapsed before arrival of either player is divided evenly between them.
 If a clock is not available at the starting time, time elapsed after the arrival of the first player and before the arrival of the clock is charged to the team responsible for bringing the clock, which normally is the home team.
 (See 8 below.)